Alie Campbell & Stephen Coakley

 Location: 19 S. King St.

 - 6:00-9:00 Art and Wine.
 The Cooley Gallery is featuring a wide range of artwork by locally acclaimed artists, including pottery by former Washington Redskins tight-end, Chris Cooley.
-Plus wine tasting with North Gate Vineyards.
+Plus wine tasting with The Barns of Hamilton Station.

 Location: 12 S. King St.